Frameworks are many but the best ones cannot be ignored and PHP is one of those. The web development framework has been one of the...

 Usage of Cache tags allows applications to quickly load the pre-stored information that allows a faster response time, leading to improved performance.

-Whereas Spring framework delivers high-performing applications.
+Whereas Spring delivers high-performing applications.
 It is mainly because of the Spring MVC module that clarifies the difference between the app’s model, view, and controller to further reduce the complexity among multiple app modules, especially in larger apps.

 3. Microservice Compatibility

 Lastly, Laravel turns out to be extremely compatible with microservice architecture.
-Whereas Spring has a separate module for building microservices known as Spring Boot that’s different from the Spring framework.
+Whereas Spring has a separate module for building microservices known as Spring Boot that’s different from the Spring web framework.

 So this is it!
 I hope now you know why apps like Laracasts, Barchart, Asgard CMS, and Neighborhood lender use Laravel as their backend technology.
 If you want to build an interactive website layout or require an excellent documented framework with constant support from a large community choose Laravel!